rubensworks/jbr.js/packages/hook-sparql-endpoint-ldf/README.md

 * `maxMemory`: Maximum amount of Memory for the LDF serve
 * `dataset`: HDT file to use as dataset.
 * `hookSparqlEndpointLdfEngine`: Sub-hook for an engine that exposes a SPARQL endpoint over this hook.
+* `cacheUrl` The public  URL of the NGINX server cache, which will be used for checking if the server has been fully loaded.
+Defaults to `http://localhost:${portCache}/dataset`

 ## Networks